tweag/nickel/doc/manual/contracts.md

 Unfortunately, it has a few cascading ifs that don't look very nice.
 This is a necessary evil if you want to provide distinct error messages (`not a string` and `not a "foo"`).
-However, one could argue in this case that the information of the contract's name (which is provided by default for contract violiation error, as well as various other data) is enough to understand the error.
+However, one could argue in this case that the information of the contract's name (which is automatically printed for contract violiation error, as well as various other data) is enough to understand the error.
 In this case, we can write our contract more succinctly as: